-10.3 The Competition Secretary is responsible for recording the results and preparing lists of prizewinners.
+- 10.3 The Competition Manager is responsible for the preparation and running of the competition. - 10.43 The Competition Secretary is responsible for recording the results and preparing lists of prize-winners.
 He or she must keep the minutes of the proceedings of any protest meetings.
-He or she must provide the Press Official with all necessary information regarding the running of the event or the results.

-10.4 The Starter decides all questions concerning the start of the races, and alone is responsible for decisions as to false starts and he or she must see to it that the starting gun or pistol is in working order.
+He or she must provide the Press Official with all necessary information regarding the running of the event or the results. - 10.54 The Starter decides all questions concerning the start of the races, and alone is responsible for decisions as to false starts and he or she must see to it that the starting gun or pistol is in working order.
 The starter must order the competitors to their places and carry out the start in accordance with the Canoe Marathon Rules.

 The language used shall be English.
 The starter's decision is final.

-10.5 The Aligner is responsible for bringing the boats to the starting line with the least possible delay.
-The language used shall be English.

-10.6 The Chief Course Umpire shall ensure that during a race the rules are complied with.
+- 10.65 The Aligner is responsible for bringing the boats to the starting line with the least possible delay.
+The language used shall be English. - 10.76 The Chief Course Umpire shall ensure that during a race the rules are complied with.
 If the rules are broken, the Umpire shall report the infraction to the Chief Official, who, in turn, shall refer it to the Competition Committee.
 The Competition Committee shall then decide whether any of the competitors concerned shall be disqualified, or not.
-The Chief Course Umpire shall appoint officers to supervise the control points along the course.

-10.7 The Finishing Line Judges decide the order in which the competitors have crossed the finishing line.
+The Chief Course Umpire shall appoint officers to supervise the control points along the course. - 10.87 The Finishing Line Judges decide the order in which the competitors have crossed the finishing line.
 They shall be placed at the finishing line.
 If the judges differ regarding the placing of two or more of the competitors, the disagreement shall be decided by a simple majority.
 In the case of equal voting, the Chief Judge shall exercise a casting vote.
-The decision of the judges is final.

-10.8 The Timekeepers are responsible for recording the times.
+The decision of the judges is final. - 10.98 The Timekeepers are responsible for recording the times.
 Before each race the Chief Timekeeper shall establish that the watches or other time-keeping equipment are working satisfactorily.

-10.9 The Boat Scrutineer
+10.109 The Boat Scrutineer